 - A receipt you can submit to your insurance company for reimbursement

-- A day of learning and laughing with a community of other moms-to-be
+- A series of classes that encourages a community of other moms-to-be

 Meet Cheryl Leia